 - November 6, 2018 – GPPSS bond approved by voters

 Frequently Asked Questions

-Bond items related to safety include:
+Bond items related to safe include:

 - secure vestibules

 - doors that lock from inside the classroom not the hallway

 - more security cameras throughout the buildings and grounds

 - technology infrastructure (NOT end-user devices like student computers or chrome books)

 - asbestos abatement (particularly where energy efficient lighting is being installed in ceilings)